mm6/InternetOfThingsCourse/projects/project2/Project2_No_Photon2.md

 This is a five part assignment.
 The first part involves setting up an MQTT broker and interacting with the broker using browsers and WebSockets.
 The web applications will be built with Node.js.

-The second part requires that you simulate an Argon with a Node-RED node.
+The second part requires that you simulate a Photon 2 with a Node-RED node.

-The third part involves the construction of a Node-RED flow that receives messages from the Argon simulation node, makes modifications to the messages, and publishes the messages to MQTT.
+The third part involves the construction of a Node-RED flow that receives messages from the Photon 2 simulation node, makes modifications to the messages, and publishes the messages to MQTT.
 Note that we are not routing our messages through the Particle Cloud - as we did in Project 1.

-The fourth part involves writing a web application that provides browser code that subscribes to MQTT for the Argon's simulated messages.
+The fourth part involves writing a web application that provides browser code that subscribes to MQTT for the Photon 2's simulated messages.
 The browser will produce a textual display.

 Part 5 is the same as Part 4 but includes Google Charts for visualization.

-In Project 1, we monitored an Argon heartbeat simulation in real time with a browser.
+In Project 1, we monitored a Photon 2 heartbeat simulation in real time with a browser.
 We leveraged WebSockets and wrote our own server side code that sent a message to all listeners.

 In much of this project, we will not write our own server side code (as we did in Project 1).
 Instead, we will use Mosquitto - an open source MQTT broker.
 [Download Mosquitto from here.](http://mosquitto.org/download/)